dayte-rguez/IT-Academy/README.md

 What am I learning with each exercise?

-Most of the exercises are coded in <strong>C# in Visual Studio</strong>, as well as in <strong>JavaScript in Visual Studio Code</strong>.
+Some of the exercises are coded in <strong>C# in Visual Studio</strong>, as well as in <strong>JavaScript in Visual Studio Code</strong>.
-- Variables, constantes y bucles
+- Ejercicios y evaluaciones/Variables, constantes y bucles
 	- Fase 1
 		- How variables are declared
 		- How to concat strings and variable values